Another Victory Over the Abusive IRS Targeting of Conservatives

-Last week, the ACLJ achieved yet another victory against one of the longest-running scandals, the Obama Administration’s IRS targeting of Tea Party and other grassroots conservative groups.
+Last week, the ACLJ achieved yet another victory against one of the longest-running scandals, the Obama Administration’s IRS targeting of the Tea Party and other grassroots conservative groups.

-After waiting for more than seven years, we are happy to report that the Tri-Cities Tea Party based in Washington state has now received their tax-exemption.
+After waiting for more than seven years, we are happy to report that the Tri-Cities Tea Party based in Washington state has now received their tax exemption.

 Despite the troublesome uncertainty, our client continued to carry out its mission, hoping a response would eventually come and provide some clarity.